yl25946/spaghet/README.md

 https://spaghet.pythonanywhere.com/

 # TODO:
-- simplification with a "skip_quiets" boolean flag, set that as true when enter lmp, and just skip quiets without doing lmp again
 - Add check evasion to qSearch
 - Add promotions in qSearch
-- Add board.is_in_check() and copy.is_in_check() for late move pruning
-- Create a search stack instead of 15 million flags
 - Write legality check before making a move (usually gains 0-10 elo)
 - Speed up multithreading using conditional

 # Special Thanks
 - The entirety of Stockfish Discord
 - Zuppa, Ciekce, fury, and shawn_xu for dealing with me
-- Ciekce for helping me writing inference for NNUE
+- Ciekce for helping me writing inference and simd for NNUE
 - Everyone on my OB instance
 - AGE for writing OB
 - To Makism Korzh for writing BBC tutorial, which helped me write movegen with magic bitboards and precalculated lookup tables